-My current project is to publish my novel, Life after Ceviche, but when a story takes form in my mind, I can’t help but put everything aside and write it down.
-Here are two of my recent non-fiction essays.
+When a story takes form in my mind, I can’t help but put everything aside and write it down.
+Here is one excerpt from my novel and three, non-fiction essays.
 When these are published, I will provide links.

 Do You Know Where You’re Going?

 An essay about my adventurous mother and our contrasting views of life and death.
-Non-fiction, 5,600 words.
+Length, 5,600 words.
 Currently in review.

 “Dad’s death catapulted her into an orbit of freedom that spun her around the world several times over the next quarter century, in spite of countless ways that her body tried to fail her.
 She climbed peaks with a wheeze and descended in pain on contorted, arthritic feet.
 She suffered from infections, shingles, asthma, partial loss of hearing, and an enlarged heart.
 Yet she continued to adventure her way across the globe, often sleeping upright in a chair in her hotel room when a bout of asthma would not let her lay prone.”